When doing a CI build, npm ci or npm cit is often the preferred way to install dependencies. However, it has some security implications.

 Moreover, even the official GitHub documentation suggests this insecure way to install dependencies from the private registries 🙁

-OK, so how do we protect against this kind of attack? npm install accepts an option --ignore-scripts, which causes npm to not execute any scripts defined in the package.json.
+OK, so how do we protect against this kind of attack? npm install accepts an option --ignore-scripts, which prevents npm from executing any scripts defined in package.json.
 Although this is not documented on the manual page, npm ci also accepts this option.
-Wait, but what if you do need to run a post-install script — for example, if the package needs to build a native Node addon?
+Wait, but what if you do need to run a post-install script—for example, if the package needs to build a native Node.js addon?

 For that, there is a poorly documented npm rebuild command.
 Not only does it build native addons, but it also runs preinstall, install, and postinstall scripts.

-To completely mimic the behavior of the normal npm ci / npm install, we need to execute npm run install and npm run prepare (normally npm runs prepare scripts on local npm install without any arguments).
+To completely mimic the behavior of the normal npm ci / npm install, we need to execute npm run install and npm run prepare (npm runs prepare scripts on local npm install without any arguments).

 The “clean slate install and test” workflow will now look like this: